“The impulse to pray is a natural one springing from man’s love to God” -`Abdu’l-Bahá

 “Remembrance of God is like the rain and dew which bestow freshness and grace on flowers and hyacinths, revive them and cause them to acquire fragrance, redolence and renewed charm.” -`Abdu’l-Bahá

 In Renton we hold devotional gatherings in our homes and neighborhoods.
-Check the calendar for times and dates.
+We hope you’ll join us.
+See the Calendar for times.